BCom 1st Year Business and Business Environment Notes Study Material

 (b) The Air (Preservation and Control of Pollution) Act, 1981.

-The factors of micro and macro environment are illustrated by the help of Business Environment Model as given below:
+The factors of micro and macro environment are illustrated with the help of the Business Environment Model as given below:

 IMPORTANCE OF THE STUDY OF BUSINESS ENVIRONMENT